Invertebrates

 There are frequent sightings of buzzards circling the site.
 Kestrels were often seen hovering over the Hill in the late 1990.
 After a period where they were scarce, a pair seems to have taken up residence near by in 2021 so that sightings are more frequent, this photograph was taken by a resident of Firtree Lane.

 A bird nesting survey was carried out as part of our Breathing Places Project in 2007 and in May 2008 we recorded the dawn chorus.
-Use the links to the right to listen to the dawn chorus and download the report.
+Use the links to listen to the dawn chorus and download the report.
+We have also run several Dawn Chorus walks over the years and two bird walks in 2023.

 2007 Bird Nesting Report by Rupert Higgins